fvilacrespo/building-ai-project/README.md

 The solution is designed for football fans who want to curate their weekend viewing schedule.
 1.  **Input:** The user (or the system) inputs the upcoming match fixtures for the week.
 2.  **Processing:** The AI analyzes the recent form of both teams (goals scored/conceded, big chances created/conceded, defensive rigidity, style of play, etc.) from historical data, among many other extra factors or parameters.
-3.  **Output:** The system assigns an "Excitement Score" or classifies the match into tiers (e.g., "Must Watch", "Solid Choice", "Likely Boring").
+3.  **Output:** The system assigns an "Excitement Score" or classifies the match into tiers (e.g., "Must Watch", "Watchable", "Likely Boring").

 ## Data sources and AI methods